 When you don't vote, you let the Republicans continue to cut school lunches and hit start.

-You know, the Republican Party was the party of Lincoln, the party of the emancipation proclamation.
+You know, the Republican Party was the party of Lincoln, the party of the Emancipation Proclamation.

-Uh what was the Democratic Party?
+What was the Democratic Party?

 They were the party of segregation, the Southern Manifesto.

-You know, it was 1956 Democrats who introduced what was known as the Southern Manifesto, a document to resist the Supreme Court decision, Brown versus Board of Education and the ruling in segregation in schools, and you know, people like Bill Clinton's mentor, J. William Fulbright, who he praises so many times, uh, and it praised throughout his entire career.
+You know, it was 1956 Democrats who introduced what was known as the Southern Manifesto, a document to resist the Supreme Court decision, Brown versus Board of Education, and the ruling in segregation in schools.

 Well, he signed that.

-You know, uh okay, his the guy he looks up to, overwhelmingly signed by Democratic members of Congress in 1956.
+Okay, the guy he looks up to, overwhelmingly signed by Democratic members of Congress in 1956.

-Umly two Republicans at the time supported that.
+Only two Republicans at the time supported that.

-Then you go to the 60s and two historic civil rights passages that took place, the Civil Rights Act in 64, the voting rights act is 65, and what do you have?
+Then you go to the 60s and two historic civil rights passages that took place, the Civil Rights Act in 64, the Voting Rights Act of 65.

 You have a lot of those Southern Democrats trying to stop those historic pieces of legislation.